 Click on the presentations and links below to learn more about shipping issues for Artists and Makers.
 Shipping issues specific to the media or size of the work are addressed.
 Without a doubt your objective should be to ship your art or craft without damage or unnecessary risk.
+No carrier is perfect.
+Your best assurance for safe shipping is your packing.
 Careful preparation is your key to success, but if your work is ever damaged during shipping use the Claims for Damaged Work from the Professional Guidelines to make a successful claim.
 Learn more about shipping insurance at the bottom of this page.

 If you are shipping your work to an exhibition don't forget to use the Condition Report from the Professional Guidelines.